tatton-park-winter-banner-1920x400px

 Pigs

-Our pig herd comprises of five rare breeds that are on the Rare Breeds Survival Trust (RBST) watch list: the Tamworth, Middle White, Saddleback and Large White.
+Our pig herd comprises of four rare breeds that are on the RBST watch list: the Berkshire, Middle White, Saddleback and Large White.
 Each individual has their own unique personality making them all great characters.
 You may even be lucky enough to see a newborn litter when you visit!

 Horses

-We have four heavy horses here at the Farm, one Clydesdale and three Shires.
-Our brood mare, 21 year old Blossom, is the oldest and the mother of the other two.
-She has such lovely foals that we couldn’t part with all of them!
-13 year old Tabitha is our most versatile horse, she is a great ride, is broken to pull and has also been a mummy.
+We have three Shire horses here at the farm.
+16 year old Tabitha is our most versatile horse, she is a great ride, is broken to pull and a brilliant mum.
 In summer 2017 she gave birth to Tatton Summer Sensation, her second foal.
-Sensation is still here at the Farm and is turning into a lovely looking horse.
-Tabitha's brother, 11 year old Friar has big boots to fill.
-He is a ridden and driven horse and is extremely handsome!
+Sensation is still here at the Farm and we have high hopes of getting her in foal so we can continue the tradition of helping increase the numbers of this ‘at risk’ breed of horse.
+Tabitha’s brother, 14 year old Friar, is a real character.
 He loves to show off in his ridden demos at the Royal Cheshire Show every June!
+Both Tabitha and Friar were bred here at the farm.

 Donkeys

-We have three lovely donkeys here at the Farm.
-Huw is in his adolescence and can be a typical teenager.
+We have three donkeys here at the Farm.
+Huw, at 12 years old, is in his adolescence and can be a typical teenager.
 He is constantly trying to get the upper hand!
 Fortunately Aunty Frosty keeps him in check.
-She is 9 years old and doesn’t take any messing.
-And finally our new addition, the lovely Pickles who loves to part of the gang.
+She is 16 years old now and doesn’t take any messing.
+And finally the lovely Pickles who may be small but has a big personality!

 Goats